 You may already dance in front of your mirror or while out with friends on a Saturday night, but trust us, dance cardio classes are a whole other ball game.
 And if you steered clear because you thought you needed to be a good dancer: think again.
 Anyone can enjoy a dance cardio class because it’s not about perfectly nailing the moves, it’s about moving your body and getting in a workout (in a fun way).
 Keep reading for all the must-know terms before heading to a dance cardio class.

-Beat: The time unit of the music you’ll be dancing to during class.
+Beat is the time unit of the music you’ll be dancing to during class.
 This is measured by counts.

 A hold is when you stay in place.
 Your dance instructor may shout something like “left leg, right leg, left leg and hold” where the “and hold” refers to keeping your left leg where it is.

 To mark a dance or combination means to loosely practice the sequence with minimal effort; it’s often used to give a sequence a dry run before doing the entire dance.

 A plié is a common move which requires a bending of the knees outward with the back held straight.

 What is Zumba?

 Zumba is a specific type of dance cardio class that is inspired by Latin American dance and is often set to Latin American music.
 Zumba was popularized in the mid-2000’s and can now be found in almost every state in the US.